jfr3000/drip/README.md

 ### 2. Node & yarn version

 Make sure you are running Node 14 and classic yarn (v.1).
 It's easiest to switch Node versions using `nvm`, here's how to install NVM: https://github.com/nvm-sh/nvm#installing-and-updating.
+After installing nvm close terminal and open it again to be able to use nvm.
-Once you have nvm you can install node 14:
+Once you have nvm running you can install node 14:

     nvm install v14.19.3

-and then run

-    cd drip
+use npm to install yarn:

-    yarn install
+    npm install --global yarn

 ## for Android